We have implemented several new hygienic procedures, the most important of which are:

 - Customers will be let into the shop one at a time, and must be accompanied by a volunteer during their time inside the shop.
 If all volunteers are engaged, other customers must wait outside until a volunteer becomes free.

-The Fort Collins Bike Co-op is entirely run by volunteers.
-Their time to helps our community realize its true biking potential.
+The Fort Collins Bike Co-op relies on volunteers and a few part-time staff to run our programs.
+Volunteers help our community realize its true biking potential.

 Buy or Donate